 Nintendo Switch online pricing revealed?
+May be cheaper than Xbox Live or PSN

 Nintendo has apparently disclosed pricing details for the Switch's online gaming element – and it's cheaper than we thought it might be, especially compared to the rival services offered by Sony and Microsoft.

-According to unconfirmed reports on Twitter, pricing for the Nintendo Switch console's online gaming service has been revealed in Japan.
+According to an interview with Nintendo President Tatsumi Kimishima in Nikkei, pricing for the Nintendo Switch console's online gaming service will be far more affordable than hoped.

+Word reached the west on Wednesday afternoon via tweets from Dr. Sekan Toto.

 If accurate, a yearly fee of between $17.50 and $26.50 would equate to roughly £13.80 and £21 at the current exchange rate, though that's before UK taxes (and the Brexit effect) are applied.

+"With paid [services], we will be able to fully commit to customers," he said,

-If accurate, we'd expect to see an entry-level Switch online subscription costing about £20, and a more premium package going for around £25, based on these figures.
+With this in mind, we'd expect to see an entry-level Switch online subscription costing about £20, and a more premium package going for around £25, based on these figures.

 While final details of Nintendo's Switch online offering are still unknown, that would compare favourably to rival services like Xbox Live Gold on paper, with a year's subscription costing £40 direct from Microsoft.

-Nintendo is also said to have divulged more about its VR ambitions for the Switch, with a view to adding virtual reality capabilities to the hybrid console, "once they figure out how users can play for hours without problems."
+The Nintendo president also divulged more about its VR ambitions for the Switch, with a view to adding virtual reality capabilities to the hybrid console,.

+"If we are able to resolve the issues with playing [VR] comfortably for long hours, we will support it in one form or another," Tatsumi Kimishima said.

 Related: Nintendo Switch vs PS4 and Xbox One